stefanmadalin95/terraform-upskill-program/modules/module-01-introduction-to-terraform/README.md

 By the end of this module, you will:

-✅ Understand what Infrastructure as Code (IaC) is
+✅ Understand the concept of **Infrastructure as Code (IaC)**
-✅ Learn what Terraform is and its key benefits
+✅ Learn what **Terraform** is and why it’s such a powerful tool
-✅ Identify core components of Terraform
-✅ Recognize how Terraform integrates with AWS and Data Engineering projects
+✅ See how Terraform can simplify and secure your data engineering work
+✅ Connect these ideas to **real-world data engineering scenarios**

 ---

-## 🧩 Key Concepts
+## 💡 Key Concepts

 ### 1️⃣ What is Infrastructure as Code (IaC)?

-**IaC** is the practice of managing infrastructure (like networks, virtual machines, and data storage) using machine-readable configuration files instead of manual processes.
+**IaC** is the practice of managing infrastructure using **code**, instead of manual clicks in the AWS Console.

-**Benefits:**
-- Automation of deployments
-- Consistency and reproducibility
+**Analogy:** Like writing down a recipe once and reusing it every time you cook—**no more guessing or rework**!

+✅ **Why it matters for data engineers?**
+- Consistency: Same setup every time
+- Speed: Launch infrastructure in seconds
-- Easy to track and version in Git
+- Collaboration: Share and version infrastructure code

 👉 **Deep Dive:** [What is Infrastructure as Code (IaC)?](iac-overview.md)